 Couch Gag: Everyone piles onto the couch, the couch tips completely up on Homer's end and Maggie flies up into the air and lands on a cushion.

-Lance Murdock's character is based of the legendary daredevil Evel Knievel.
-Also, the majority of the Lance Murdock material was taken from the film Evel Knievel.
+Lance Murdock's character is based on the legendary daredevil Evel Knievel.
+Also, the majority of the Lance Murdock material was taken from the 1971 film Evel Knievel.